purplevan/Cert_Reviews/README.md

 Each module hit on different aspects of using MITRE ATT&CK for intelligence.
 The assessments themselves can be completed at any time and do not utilize a source such as Pearson Vue; they are completed right inside the MAD portal browser.
 You have unlimited attempts, but you can only take a specific assessment once per 24 hours.
 Assessments required between 70-80% correct answers and involved between 10 - 30 questions.

-The assessments involved using ATT&CK Navigator and the ATT&CK site to answer questions, they did not rely on only memorization, like most certs.
+The assessments involved using ATT&CK Navigator and the ATT&CK site to answer questions, they did not rely on only memorization, like most certs seem to.
+You will get a good understanding of how to use ATT&CK, not just theory.

-Overall score: 80
+Overall score: 85

-Personally I really enjoyed the fact that I got to use the ATT&CK Navigator and website during the assessments to answer questions, as if performing real world tasks.
+Personally, I really enjoyed the fact that I got to use the ATT&CK Navigator and website during the assessments to answer questions, as if performing real world tasks.
 This really helps to see the impact ATT&CK can have.
 I thought the training was decent and enjoyable for the most part, I would have liked to see some things more than just slides, such as interactions with Navigator.
 You do get multiple certs for the price of one typical cert ($499) so it is not so steep.
 If you have no interest in ATT&CK, do not purchase these certs.
 If you would like to be certified or learn more, I would recommend doing some training on Cybrary then purchasing and taking the assessments.